 That’s why SEO is a very important marketing channel for almost every business.
 If you are not easily found on search engines, you are missing a lot and leaving a big piece of the pie to your competitors.

-But for SaaS companies, SEO combined with content is even more important because SaaS is a specific business model.
+But for SaaS companies, SEO is even more important because SaaS is a specific business model.